 The Partnership Instrument is an instrument specifically designed to pursue EU strategic interests globally.
 The instrument is of worldwide application and serves to promote cooperation and alliance-building on issues of EU or mutual interest and challenges of global concern, on a peer-to-peer basis.
 It operates in support of EU foreign policy objectives under the framework defined by the objectives of EU external action under the Treaty, the Global Strategy for the European Union's Foreign and Security Policy (the 'Global Strategy'), the Commission's six political priorities, the 2030 Agenda and the Sustainable Development Goals.
 Public diplomacy is a key strand of work to increase EU’s visibility.

 A fast and flexible foreign policy tool widening the scope of the EU's cooperation abroad

-The EU's interaction with many countries around the world focuses on development cooperation.
-The PI will offer a different approach to established models of development cooperation by promoting policy cooperation with countries of strategic interest to the EU.
-In particular, it will allow the EU to establish a wider political dialogue with emerging partners.
-It will also support the EU's relations with countries that are no longer eligible for bilateral development aid.
+The Partnership Instrument offers a different approach to established models of cooperation, including development aid, by promoting policy cooperation with countries of strategic interest to the EU.
+In particular, it allows the EU to establish a wider political dialogue with emerging partners.
+It also supports the EU's relations with countries that are no longer eligible for bilateral development aid.